The famous criminal Willie Sutton was once asked why he robbed banks, and his response was simple, eloquent, and humorous:

 “Because that’s where the money is.”

-It was like time had suddenly frozen.
+It was like time had suddenly froze.
 I realized how much effort I had wasted focusing on things that didn’t really matter for my business.
-From that day on, I decided to become a student of sales & marketing.
+From that day on, I decided to become a student of sales and marketing.

-Now, when we talk about sales & marketing, this is the real problem: The rules of sales & marketing have completely changed over the last few years.
+Now, when we talk about sales and marketing, this is the real problem: The rules of sales and marketing have completely changed over the last few years.

 In fact, according to Mary Barra, CEO of General Motors, “Sales & Marketing Has Changed More In The Last 5 Years Than In The Last 50.”

-As a result, if you don’t adapt the way you market your products to the way people buy in 2016, you will face extreme difficulties!
+As a result, if you don’t adapt the way you market your products to the way people buy in 2019, you’ll face extreme difficulties!

 Let me explain: